-There are three main varieties of Larceny.
+There are two main varieties of Larceny.

 Native Larceny is the fastest and most convenient variety of Larceny.
-It compiles directly to native machine code for Intel x86-32 or SPARC microprocessors running Windows, Linux, MacOS X, or Solaris operating systems.
+It compiles directly to native machine code for Intel x86 microprocessors running Linux, Apple OS X, or Windows operating systems.

 Petit Larceny compiles to C instead of machine code.
-It runs on most Unix machines, including PowerPC Macintoshes with MacOS X.
+It can be made to run on most Unix machines.